BasharEmon/BasharEmon.github.io/_pages/cv.md

 Theses
 ======
-*	Md.
-Abul Bashar Emon (2023), “Towards Understanding the Role of Cellular Force in Cancer Progression” <br>Ph.
+*	Md Abul Bashar Emon (2023), “Towards Understanding the Role of Cellular Force in Cancer Progression” <br>Ph.
 D. in Theoretical & Applied Mechanics, University of Illinois at Urbana-Champaign, Illinois, USA.
-*	Md.
-Abul Bashar Emon (2014), “Study of Strength and Ductility of Galvanised Iron Wire Reinforced Concrete” <br> M. Sc.
+*	Md Abul Bashar Emon (2014), “Study of Strength and Ductility of Galvanised Iron Wire Reinforced Concrete” <br> M. Sc.
 (Civil & Structure) Thesis, Bangladesh University of Engineering and Technology, Dhaka, Bangladesh.
-*	Md.
-Abul Bashar Emon (2012), “An Analytical and Computational Investigation on Lateral Stiffness of Shear Walls with Openings” <br>B. Sc.
+*	Md Abul Bashar Emon (2012), “An Analytical and Computational Investigation on Lateral Stiffness of Shear Walls with Openings” <br>B. Sc.
 (Civil Engineering) Thesis, Bangladesh University of Engineering and Technology, Dhaka, Bangladesh.

 Talks
 ======